Pravargav/Amadeus/SAC/sentences/imp.md

 -> She adjusted the blanket to set it right on the bed.

--> The journey itself feels good.
+-> The journey alone feels good.

 -> The building is quite vast/extensive/grand.